mchaov/plugins-with-typescript-mobx-and-react/README.md

 So plugin software is such that allows you to expand a base application without the need to re-compilation, re-deployment or reboot of the said application.

-Plugins communicate via interfaces and heavily rely on abstract factories and dependency injection.
+Plugins communicate via interfaces and heavily rely on abstraction and dependency injection.

 ### Why do we need such an architecture?